Mythois/KurvKompisAppGroupProject/README.md

 - We have used Tailwind for making the styling process smoother.

+## Sustainability

+- We have chose to put implement darkmode and set it as the default as darker colors often use less power for lighting the screen making the page less energy consuming.

+- By making a lot of the information (f.eks. the information about a product when clicked) be showed as a pop up and not as it own page we reduse the number of page switches and also reduces the number of reloads as the product pages does not have to be reloaded when you go back.

+- We have removed the show more button on the products pages when there is no more products to show as this only result in people sending unnessesary database queries.
+Tho this whould probably have been implemented either way as this enhances the user experience.

+- We have considered adding pictures to the products.
+This will however make the page less sustainable as pictures uses generaly more power to be loaded, tho how bad it is depends on the picture formate.
+We tok into consideration the effect it will have on the user experience and concluded with that it was worth the extra cost as long as we make sure that not more pictures than needed is loaded.

+- We have also chosen to keep the page somewhat minimal redusing the number of elements having to be rendered on the page.

 ## Testing

 The test are set up using vitest and should be covering both frontend and backend.